vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ## Editing a proposal

-A proposal cannot be edited, once created.
-The only possible action is to vote for or against a proposal, or submit a new proposal.
+A proposal cannot be edited once submitted to the network.
+The only possible actions are to cancel within the threshold, vote for or against a proposal, or submit a new proposal.

 If a proposal is created and later a different outcome is preferred by network participants, two courses of action are possible: